Tang Soo Do: Hyeong

+Yuk Ro or "Six-Fold path" Are a collection of 6 forms that were created in 1947 by Hwang Kee and develop advanced techniques.
+They are taught at some schools, primarily at the Dan level.

 According to Hwang Kee, he learned these forms from studying Japanese books on Okinawan karate.
 Most scholars agree that the primary text Hwang Kee relied upon was Gichin Funakoshi's Rentan Goshin Toudi-Jutsu published in Japan in 1925.

 However, almost all original 5 kwan instructors taught these same forms and had them in their curriculum as they were direct students of Japanese Karate masters, like Gichin Funakoshi or his contemporary peer Kanren Toyama, founder of shudokan karate; or they were friends and students of the other kwan leaders.

 One-step sparring

 One-step sparring (Il Su Sik Dae Ryun) techniques are best described as a choreographed pattern of defense moves against the single step of an attack.
 Usually performed in pairs, this begins with a bow for respect.
-One partner then attacks, often with a simple punch, and the other person will perform a series of premeditated techniques, often in a block-attack-takedown sequence.
+One partner then attacks, often with a simple punch, and the other person will perform a series of prearranged techniques, often in a block-attack-takedown sequence.
+Despite the name, some of these techniques are illegal in tournament sparring due to moves such as shoulder strikes or back fist that could inadvertently hurt the opponent.